DanBuchan/ZCoC/README.md

 [Gamer Gate](https://www.reddit.com/r/GamerGhazi) or even [4Chan](www.4chan.org)
 then ZCoC is for you!

-And we totally didn't write this because we once taken down a peg or two by a project mod for using offensive language and we still resent them.
+And we totally didn't write this because we were once taken down a peg or two by a project mod for using offensive language and we still resent them (the bitch).

 #### What if... we all agreed that...